cram2/cram/cram_3d_world/cram_plan_transformation/README.md

 A task tree is automatically generated whenever a plan is run.
 If a different plan is run, the current task tree is overwritten with the new plan's structure.
 But if the same plan is run repeatedly with the same structure of actions within actions, the task tree structure also stays the same.
 While repeated executions of a plan only update the designator results in their corresponding nodes, it is also possible to change the course of actions without touching their original implementation.

 Each node has a unique path, from the root down along its children of children, leading to a specific node and its task.
-The task is a lisp object and contains a field named `code-replacement`, which is `nil` by default.
-When it comes to executing the action corresponding to that task, whose `code-replacement` is not `nil`, but filled a completely different action instead, this code replacement is executed **instead** of the original action.
+A task is a lisp object and contains a field named `code-replacement`, which is `nil` by default.
+When it comes to executing the action corresponding to that task, and the `code-replacement` field is not `nil` but filled with a completely different action instead, this code replacement is executed **instead** of the original action.

 **Example 1**: With the path to a task, whose action should be ignored in the next plan execution, its `code-replacement` can be addressed to a function that does nothing.
 The field `code-replacement` must contain a function of the form `(function (&rest desig) &body)` while the input `desig` is a list, whose first value is the originally executed action of the corresponding task.
 A function that does nothing then looks like this: